IsolatedLun/BedrockAPI/README.md

-# BedrockApi
+# BedrockAPI
 A simple yet overengineered note app API (with markdown support) made with express and sequelize + postgresql.

-Authentication is done with JWT and passwords are encrypted with bcrypt.
+Authentication is done with JWT + OTP via google SMTP and passwords are encrypted with argon2.

 ## How to run
 ***postgresql must be installed***